 I love Yorkshire folk.
 They’re profoundly proud of their roots.
 They can be so warm and friendly.
 Their dry sense of humour is second to none.
-Typically, however, they’re often afraid of anything that’s different; they order chips on holiday and gasp when they see someone who is ‘black as ace o’ spades!’
+Typically, though, they are often afraid of anything that’s different; they order chips on holiday and gasp when they see someone who is ‘black as ace o’ spades!’

 When I say this, I am generalising mainly about the older generations – the parents of my students; those that grew up without the internet.

-I do think that an increasing number of our students are becoming more open-minded and tolerant; thanks in part to schools trying to tackle this; and also as a result of the internet allowing them to explore cultures, places and people that they would never otherwise have seen, right from their fingertips.
+As for our young people, I find that an increasing number of students are becoming more open-minded and tolerant; thanks in part to schools trying to tackle this; and also as a result of the internet allowing them to explore cultures, places and people that they would never otherwise have seen.
 However, you only have to listen to a few conversations at break or lunchtime, to know that racism, homophobia, sexism and intolerance are still a massive problem.
 It’s almost an acceptable part of the culture in Yorkshire – like binge drinking – only it’s not acceptable and potentially just as harmful.

 In lessons, pupils don’t tend to share these views.
 That’s because they’re told that racism and homophobia are wrong, and that incidents such as these will be treated ‘extremely seriously.’
 Of course this is the right message to send – these incidents should be discouraged – but it also stops reasonable discussion and our ability to change minds.